FIWARE/contribution-requirements/docs/GE_Checklist.md

 It is accepted that Incubated Enablers may not currently comply with all "**MUST**" requirements of the [Development Guidelines](development.md), but are expected to be working towards fulfilling them.
+Commitment to completing the transition to a full member is tracked as part of the FIWARE Quality Assurance testing, and insufficient progress on issues will eventually result in the enabler being quarantined or be removed from the list of Enablers.

 #### Transition to Full membership

 All of the "**MUST**" requirements of the
 [Development Guidelines](development.md) must be fulfilled before the incubation period is complete.

+The enabler should have demonstrated that it fulfills a real need within the FIWARE ecosystem, and statitics showing a credible level of adoption and community support **MUST** be presented to the TSC.

 ### Mature (Full Member)